Sarah-Bue/knit-space/README.md

 --- | --- | ---
 iPhone 13 Mini | No issues with appearance, responsiveness, or functionality. | ---
 iPad 9th Generation | No issues with appearance, responsiveness, or functionality. | ---
-MacBook Air 13” | No issues with appearance, responsiveness, or functionality. | ---
+MacBook Air 13" | No appearance, responsiveness, or functionality issues. | ---
-Acer Predator Helios 300 | No issues with appearance, responsiveness, or functionality. | --- Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | --- SAMSUNG Galaxy S23 | No issues with appearance, responsiveness, or functionality. | ---
+Acer Predator Helios 300 | No appearance, responsiveness, or functionality issues. | ---
+Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | --- SAMSUNG Galaxy S23 | No issues with appearance, responsiveness, or functionality. | ---

+*Note*: Due to time constraints, the drag-and-drop feature has not been implemented for touch screens.

 #### Browser Compatibility
 Browser | Outcome | Pass/Fail